About Game Pieces

 - Upload an .OBJ file.
 See below for requirements.

 - Customize the texture, material of the piece, if needed.

 - Click Publish.

-Requirements for single 3D model include:
+Requirements for single 3D model

 - Model format: .OBJ.
 Single mesh, low poly.
 One .OBJ file per model.